bobhansky/TutuRenderer/README.md

-A CPU based Path Tracer for personal interest and education.
+A CPU based offline Renderer for personal interest and education.

 ## Features
 - Integrator